SHawkeye77/alien_invasion/README.md

 - Need pygame and python 2

 ## How to play
-1) navigate to the alien_invasion folder and run:
+Navigate to the alien_invasion folder and run:
 ```bash
 python2 -c 'import alien_invasion; alien_invasion.run_game()'
 ```